mateen-malik/EDA263/assignment2/report.md

   - Public Key Cryptography
     - 1. The distribution of key is easier to achieve.
     - 2. It is safer because only owner knows his private key.

+### 7.

+A key is marked as trusted by an owner if:

+- You as an owener has signed it personally.
+- It has been signed by one fully trusted key owner.
+- It has been signed by three marginally trusted key owners.
+- The path of signed keys leading from the key in question back to your own key is less than six steps.